jyutzler/Bridge-Systems/system.md

    * 19-24 HCP: 3NT

 ### Unusual 2NT
-A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
+A jump overcall of 2NT shows at least 5–5 in the lowest suit and a higher suit.
-(It may show 4-5-2-2 distribution but in that case it should be a king stronger.)

-(1♦) - 2NT = hearts and clubs

 The strength is either weak or very strong/distributional.

+(1♦) - 2NT: clubs and either hearts or spades

+Advancer will usually either bid the lowest suit (showing tolerance) or the next step up (asking Overcaller to show the second suit).

+Higher advances are possible:
+* An unbid suit shows extra length
-(Any subsequent bid by the cuebidder shows extra strength or distribution.)
+* A cue bid or jump shows extra strength
-With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.

-Note: Unusual 2NT may be off in the reopening seat (see NT Overcalls above).
+* 3NT is to play

 ### Unusual 4NT
 In a highly competitive auction, 4NT is also unusual.